-The Ministry has produced a provincial ML/ARD policy, a more detailed set of ML/ARD guidelines, and a manual of recommended methods for the prediction of ML/ARD.
-These documents indicate what constitutes acceptable mine design and adequate technical evidence.
-They provide a checklist for industry and also inform the public of regulatory conditions and environmental-protection requirements.
+A provincial ML/ARD policy, a more detailed set of ML/ARD guidelines, and a manual of recommended methods for the prediction of ML/ARD indicate what constitutes acceptable mine design and adequate technical evidence.
+These documents provide a checklist for industry and also inform the public of regulatory conditions and environmental-protection requirements.